Rescaling the isospin triangle argument for constraining $\phi_2$ ($\alpha$): consolidating Belle II and a potential path forward for LHCb: Abstract

 \section{Abstract}

-{A rescaling of the SU(2) isospin triangles constraining $\phi_2$ ($\alpha$) that relies on measurements of the experimentally cleaner relative branching fractions, as opposed to those absolute, is proposed.
-This method promises to eliminate a dominant systematic at Belle~II amongst others, namely the uncertainty on the number of $B \bar B$ pairs in data.
-Furthermore, a $\phi_2$ constraint in the $B \to \rho \rho$ system at LHCb that is more independent of Belle~II input is shown to become viable even without a measurement of $C\!P$ violation in $B^0 \to \rho^+\rho^-$.}
+{ A rescaling of the SU(2) isospin triangles constraining $\phi_2$ ($\alpha$) that relies on measurements of the experimentally cleaner relative branching fractions, as opposed to those absolute, is proposed.
+Paving the way towards more systematically sustainable analysis, this method promises to eliminate a dominant systematic at Belle~II amongst others, namely the uncertainty on the number of $B \bar B$ pairs in data.
+Furthermore, a $\phi_2$ constraint in the $B \to \rho \rho$ system at LHCb that is more independent of Belle~II input is shown to become viable even without a measurement of $C\!P$ violation in $B^0 \to \rho^+\rho^-$. \PACS{ {PACS-key}{discribing text of that key} \and {PACS-key}{discribing text of that key} } }